-- October 12, 12:00 noon: A one-page write-up on the proposed work.
-You should talk to the instructor BEFORE you decide on a project.
+- October 17, 12:00 noon (Friday): The lab assignment with instructions and requirements.
+See the lab assignment template for the format.
 You will be graded on content and proper use of English.
-(20 points) - November 9, 12:00 noon: A report on initial activity of the project, including project plans, bibliographical references, code listing, designs, etc. You will be graded on content and proper use of English.
-You also will be graded on content and progress made (40 points) - December 7, 12:00 noon: A final report on activity of the project, including biographical references, code listing, designs, etc. You will be graded on content and proper use of English.
-(40 points) - The activity of the project will be graded as follows (after a demonstration of the project): - Value to the professor of the work: 20 points - o Completeness of the activity adherence to the plan: 60 points - o Quality of the work: 20 points
+(20 points) - November 14, 12:00 noon: The updated lab assignment and major attempt at the code solution.
+You will be graded on content and proper use of English.
+You also will be graded on content and progress made (30 points) - December 5, 12:00 noon (Friday): The final lab assignment and code project of the solution, including grading rubric.
+You will need to demonstrate the working lab to the professor.
+You will be graded on content and proper use of English.
+(50 points)